RIBKARANIANNAM/RIBKARANIANNAM/README.md

 Here are some ideas to get you started:-->

 - 🔭 I’m currently working on ...GitHub
-- 🌱 I’m currently learning ...Java,WebApps,DBMs
+- 🌱 I’m currently learning ...Java, WebApps,DBMs
 - 👯 I’m looking to collaborate on ...Web Development
 - 🤔 I’m looking for help with ...Java
-- 💬 Ask me about ...Somthing Intresting
+- 💬 Ask me about ...Something Interesting